 An example of a topic that every single person ever born has some type of understanding of “believe” is gravity.
 From birth they are testing and learning the laws of gravity and know that it is real.
 They have a type of faith in it even though they can’t see it and don’t understand the science of it.
-People with a more juvenile idea of believing will assume things about gravity and their abilities without learning and obeying, so they risk being harmed by their poor choices (pride makes them believe in maybes and self-deceptions even though they have no doubts that gravity exists).
-They may err on the side of convenience and defy gravity by assuming they can make the jump instead of determining what the odds are of making it, risking harm.
+People with a more juvenile idea of believing will assume things about gravity and their abilities instead of learning first and then obeying what they have learned, so they risk being harmed by their poor choices (pride and ignorance make them believe in maybes and self-deceptions).
+They may err on the side of convenience and defy gravity by assuming they can jump across an obstacle instead of determining what the odds are of making it, risking harm.
 They are also more likely to disrespect the laws of gravity by ignoring what they have learned, and need frequent reminders like slipping on ice or falling into the fountain at the mall because they are not paying enough attention (respect) to the rules.

 Other people choose to learn what to believe about how gravity works and the benefits/risks of obeying or disregarding what they have learned.
 The harm they suffer when they ignore the rules removes any doubt that gravity is real and must be obeyed.
 The more they learn, the more firm their belief and the more “maybes” and “doubts” they remove from their intent to obey.
 If they are confronted with a choice of leaping across a ditch or taking the long way around, they consider their options/abilities with gravity and make an informed decision about what to do.
 If they decide the jump is too risky they will err on the side of caution and walk the long way around.
 They are living by, abiding in, obeying what they have chosen to believe.